uwplse/pumpkin-pi/README.md

 For changes that don't fall into the above four buckets, you need to supply the equivalence yourself in a deconstructed form called a *configuration*.
 If you need help with this, please check out two examples: switching between unary and binary natural numbers [here](/plugin/coq/nonorn.v), and an easier refactoring of constructors [here](/plugin/coq/playground/constr_refactor.v).
-Also check out the arXiv paper [here](https://arxiv.org/abs/2010.00774).
+Also check out the PLDI 2021 draft [here](https://arxiv.org/abs/2010.00774).

-# Getting Started with DEVOID
+# Getting Started

 This section of the README is a getting started guide for users.
 Please report any issues you encounter to GitHub issues, and please feel free to reach out with questions.

-## Building DEVOID
+## Building PUMPKIN Pi

-The only dependency you need to install yourself in order to use DEVOID is Coq 8.8.
+The only dependency you need to install yourself is Coq 8.8.
-DEVOID also depends on a
+PUMPKIN Pi also depends on a
 [Coq plugin library](https://github.com/uwplse/coq-plugin-lib) which is included as a submodule automatically in the build script, and on the [fix-to-elim](https://github.com/uwplse/fix-to-elim) plugin, which is also included.
-To build DEVOID, run these commands:
+To build PUMPKIN Pi, run these commands:

 ```
 cd plugin
 ./build.sh
 ```

-## Using DEVOID
+## Using PUMPKIN Pi

 For an overview of how to use the tool, see [Example.v](/plugin/coq/examples/Example.v) and [minimal_records.v](/plugin/coq/minimal_records.v).